ojoffe/WesternU-Navigation/WesternUNav/README.txt

     Download the source code on your Windows 10 device.
     Launch the project on any IDE that supports Java Maven projects.
-    Run from the IDE or command line.
+    Run from the IDE or command line. (run the java class titled MavenProject1.java)

 Technologies Used